 This is a clause that says when and how you and your landlord must send each other notices or information.
-For example, the landlord must give you notice in order to end or terminate a tenancy.
-Sometimes, leases require that notices be sent in writing in one of two ways: (1) by certified or registered mail, or (2) by hand delivery.
-The landlord must print an address on the lease to which the tenant is to send notices.
-The landlord must also accept any notice delivered to that address.
-21 may be able to keep your pet if your landlord knows you have one and still accepts rent without stating that you must get rid of the pet or move.22
+For example, the landlord must give you notice in order to end or terminate a tenancy.20 Sometimes, leases require that notices be sent in writing in one of two ways: (1) by certified or registered mail, or (2) by hand delivery.
+The landlord must print an address on the lease to which the tenant is to send notices.21 The landlord must also accept any notice delivered to that address.22